A student’s academic eligibility to continue is determined by the number of hours passed and the grade point average.

 Any student convicted of violating the honor code and, as a result, suspended from the University or assigned the penalty of “activities suspension” is ineligible to represent the University in any way until the period of suspension is completed and the student is returned to good standing.
 Such students also may not be initiated into any fraternity or sorority during the time of the sanction.
 No student suspended from Wake Forest may take coursework at another institution and have that work transferred to Wake Forest for credit.

 To be eligible to continue in the College, students must maintain:

-Any student who is in academic difficulty is urged to seek advice and counsel from his or her academic adviser, Office of Academic Advising, Learning Assistance Center and other:
+Any student who is in academic difficulty is urged to seek advice and counsel from his or her academic advisor, Office of Academic Advising, Learning Assistance Center, and others:

-The Office of Academic Advising uses an Academic Action Plan for making clear our expectations of students who have been suspended, been on probation, or experienced similar academic difficulties in prior semesters.
+The Office of Academic Advising uses an Academic Action Plan to make clear our expectations of students who have been suspended, been on probation, or experienced similar academic difficulties in prior semesters.
 This plan includes meeting regularly with such students.
-In all cases, we work closely with academic advisers, Campus Life, The Office of Personal and Career Development, The Counseling Center and other offices in attempts to support, mentor, and educate the whole student.
+In all cases, we work closely with academic advisors, Campus Life, The Office of Personal and Career Development, The Counseling Center, and other offices in attempts to support, mentor, and educate the whole student.